Subhangi-G/Amazon_Vine_Analysis/README.md

 ## Summary
 As this dataset contains helpful reviews from only users that are not members of the Vine program, we learn:
 - there are datasets from the Amazon's S3 cloud storage that may not have helpful reviews from Vine-members.
-- In this particular cases, the total number of reviews are large (greater than 400,000) out of which a majority i.e. 60% were 5-star reviews.
-Therefore it can be confidently stated that there is no positivity bias here for reviews from the Vine program.
+- In this particular case, the total number of reviews are large (greater than 400,000) out of which a majority i.e. 60% were 5-star reviews.
+Therefore it can be inferred that the possibility of bias for 5-star reviews from the Vine program is very low.

 #### Provide one additional analysis that you could do with the dataset to support your statement.